 Also, it is important to know that, with Georgia’s 30-day rule, you will have your license suspended unless your attorney files for an appeal hearing within 30 days.
 This is why it’s so important to contact an experienced DUI attorney as quickly as possible.

 In addition to speaking as little as possible, you should be polite and cooperative and not resist in any way, since resisting arrest may result in further charges.
 It is also a good idea to be aware that if you call your lawyer on a cell phone while in a police car, the conversation is not considered private and is not protected by the attorney-client privilege.

 Georgia has an “implied consent” rule which means that if you are arrested while driving you are considered to have agreed to give blood or urine samples if pulled over for suspected DUI.
 You can refuse to take the field sobriety test or to give blood or urine samples, but, if you do so, you will have to surrender your license on the spot and will be given a 45-day permit in exchange.

 If you don’t have a competent attorney file an appeal for you, or if you are found guilty of DUI, you will be without your driver’s license for at least one year.

 If you are stopped for DUI, you should pay close attention to what the police officer says and does because if the officer says or does things that are not according to proper protocol, it will help your lawyer create a stronger defense for you.
 When you are stopped, law enforcers are required to:

-- Have a valid reason to pull you over
+- Have a valid reason to pull you over for traffic stops

 - Advise you of your implied consent rights concerning chemical testing